Maximum residue levels for penconazole

 Summary

-The EU has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to amend the maximum residue levels (MRLs) for penconazole (G/SPS/N/EU/780).
-The most significant impacts would potentially be on exports of apricots, peaches, and grapes.
+The European Union has amended the maximum residue levels (MRLs) for penconazole.
+The most significant impacts will potentially be on exports of apricots, peaches, and grapes.

-EU proposes to amend penconazole MRLs, with impacts on apricots, peaches, and grapes
+EU amends penconazole MRLs, with impacts on apricots, peaches, and grapes

-Draft Commission Regulation amending Annexes II to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for fenbuconazole and penconazole in or on certain products
+Commission Regulation (EU) 2025/195 of 3 February 2025 amending Annex II to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for fenbuconazole and penconazole in or on certain products

 Update

-The EU has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to amend the maximum residue levels (MRLs) for penconazole (G/SPS/N/EU/780).
-The most significant impacts would potentially be on exports of apricots, peaches, and grapes.
+The European Union has amended the maximum residue levels (MRLs) for penconazole.
+The most significant impacts will potentially be on exports of apricots, peaches, and grapes.

 Impacted Products